USCGC White Alder

 The USCGC White Alder (WLM/WAGL-541) was the former Navy lighter, YF-417.
-The United States Coast Guard acquired a total of eight of these former Navy YF-257-class lighters between 1947-1948 for conversion to coastal buoy tenders.
+The United States Coast Guard acquired a total of eight of these former Navy YF-257-class lighters between 1947 and 1948 for conversion to coastal buoy tenders.
 They were needed to complement the larger seagoing buoy tenders in servicing short-range-aids-to-navigation, typically those placed in coastal waters and harbors.

 They were built entirely of steel and were originally designed to carry ammunition and cargo from shore to deep-draft vessels anchored off-shore.
 These lighters were well suited for a variety of coastal tasks because their hull design incorporated a shallow draft with a solid engineering plant.
 All of these 133 ft lighters had sufficient cargo space for storing equipment and an open deck and boom for handling large objects.
 They proved to be capable and useful buoy tenders.
 Each was named for a plant, shrub or tree, prefixed by "White."